desec-io/desec-stack/docs/dyndns/configure.rst

 dialog does not appear automatically, use ``sudo dpkg-reconfigure ddclient`` to start the configuration process.

-In the configuration process, select "other" dynamic DNS service provider, and enter ``update.dedyn.io`` as the dynamic DNS server.
+In the configuration process, select "other" dynamic DNS service provider.
 Next, tell ddclient to use the "dyndns2" protocol to perform updates.
-Afterwards, enter the username and the token secret that you received during registration.
-Last, tell ddclient how to detect your IP address, your domain name and the update interval.
+Enter ``update.dedyn.io`` as the dynamic DNS service.
+Afterwards, enter the domain you want to update as the username.
+As your password, use a token that you generated under ``https://desec.io/tokens``.
+Tell ddclient how to detect your IP address.
+You can use any webservice on the list or select ``others`` and then insert ``https://checkipv4.dedyn.io/`` to check your IPv4 or ``https://checkipv6.dedyn.io/`` to check your IPv6.
+Insert the update interval and then the domain name to update.

 **Note:** As of the time of this writing, ddclient does not use an encrypted HTTPS connection by default.
 To enable it, open ``/etc/ddclient.conf`` and add ``ssl=yes`` above the ``server=`` statement.
 We **strongly recommend** doing so; otherwise, your credentials will be exposed during transmission.
+Also webservices like ``https://checkipv4.dedyn.io/`` for IP checks depend on it!

 Manual configuration (other systems)
 ************************************